APIndex Documentation

 Getting Started

-APIndex is an open-source API catalog and management platform that helps teams discover, organize, test, and visualize their APIs in one place.
+APIndex is a self-hosted API catalog and management platform that helps teams discover, organize, test, and visualize their APIs in one place.
 It provides:

 • Centralized API Catalog — Register, tag, and organize all your APIs